alviancode/IS-Final-Project/README.md

 ```
 omdb.set_default('apikey', 'API KEY')
 ```
+To run the backend, you can run it from `rest-api.py`.
+The default PORT is `5000`.
+To check it you can open your internet browser and go to `localhost:5000`.

 ### Frontend
 For frontend make sure you installed `Node.js`.
 You can download it from [Node.js](https://nodejs.org/en/download/) and install it according to your platform.